How to Pass the ATSA Test (Air Traffic Skills Assessment)

 Knowing which questions this applies to is vital, as minor mistakes can make a significant difference to your overall results.

 Some of the questions must be answered within a particular timescale, so you will need to practice working quickly and accurately under pressure.
+This is where doing lots of ATSA exam prep will come in handy.

 The ATC simulation is designed to assess how well you prioritize the questions, not whether you reach the correct answer.